Portfolio Optimization based on Neural Networks Sensitivities from Assets Dynamics respect Common Drivers: Methodology

-\subsubsection{Sensitivity Distance Matrix}
+\subsection{Sensitivity Distance Matrix}

-Once all sensitivities are obtained for all portfolio constituent with respect to the common drivers, we need to incorporate them into a problem of Portfolio Management.
-Following what we have described on section 2.3 Diversification and Geometry.
-We represent all portfolio constituents into an N-dimensional space, with N being the number of common drivers (same for all), and coordinates being the sensitivities of the portfolio constituents respect to each of the common drivers.
+Once all sensitivities are obtained for all portfolio constituents with respect to the common drivers, we need to incorporate them into the problem of portfolio optimization.
+We represent all portfolio constituents into a K-dimensional space, with K (hyperparameter 1) being the number of common drivers (same for all), and coordinates being the averages of sensitivity values of the portfolio constituents with respect to each of the common drivers, as in Figure 7.